jacobdgm/jacobdgm/README.md

 ### I'm a learner

 A couple of my central interests are pedagogy and effective learning techniques.
 When learning facts, I take advantage of spaced repetition, interleaving, and above all, active recall.
-When learning and teaching new skills, I learn primarily by doing, complementing this with relevant factual learning.
+When learning new skills, I learn primarily by doing, complementing this with relevant factual learning.
 Since I began to learn to program during the pandemic, I've learned a bunch of new skills while working on a series of projects:
 - While setting up **[my personal website](https://jacobdgm.com)** ([code](https://github.com/jacob-dgm/jacob-dgm.github.io/)) I learned about
   - CSS,
   - the conventions of HTML and semantic HTML,